 Blurb: Navy SEAL Declan Moynihan has orders to clandestinely shut down a notorious slave brothel in a Middle East war zone.
 Laila Catami, his accidental captive, is the mysterious woman being brought in to run the brothel.
 Or so she says.

 Laila knows she’ll use anyone and any means to save her sister, even if that means using sex to destroy the honorable career of the Navy SEAL who accidentally rescues her.

 A Navy SEAL follows the rules.
-A desperate woman, trapped in a Muslim world, must break them.
+A desperate woman, trapped in the war-tone Middle East, must break them.
 Will he risk a court-martial, or even his life, to save her?